KrisHHFI/Flutter-Delivery-App/README.md

 <br> <br>

 <img src="Phase4Screenshot4.gif" width= "300"/>
-GIF showing the fade-in animation of new items.
+GIF showing the fade-in animation of new items, when the users location changes.